 The message doesn’t say anything about customer appreciation.
 Instead, it is concise, straightforward, and even suggests what rating they want you to give—while offering an incentive to do so.
 This message combines multiple elements and fits their brand voice.
-Isn’t it genius?

 When it comes to creating post-purchase messaging, it is essential to think about who the messages benefit.
 If the messages all ask customers to make a purchase or do something that benefits the company (e.g., leave a product review), they do not enhance the customer experience.

 So, before sending a “leave a review” message, consider how you can provide value to your customers with other messages.
 For example, send a thank-you message and provide product care instructions, share related blog articles, or offer an incentive for their next purchase.

 The example below illustrates a post-purchase workflow where email messages are combined with SMS, and the product review is being asked via an SMS message.
 Since 90% of text messages are read within the first three minutes, more and more retailers are starting to send some of their most critical messages via this channel.
-This is something worth trying when building and testing post-purchase workflows.

-There is a saying: “There’s no such thing as bad publicity.”
+There’s a saying: “There’s no such thing as bad publicity.”
 Well, when it comes to customer feedback, it’s not necessarily true.
 While avoiding bad reviews is unrealistic, there are strategies retailers can use to reduce the number of them.

 There are several ways you can do that:

 1. Invite only returning customers to rate you.
-Asking for feedback from repeat customers increases your chances of getting good reviews.
+Some of the best review emails ask for feedback only from repeat customers, increasing the chances of getting good reviews.
 While this may limit the number of reviews you receive, the ratio of positive reviews received may outweigh the cons.